acloudfan/Amazon-RDS-Aurora-Postgres-v1/global/README.md

 =================
 Promote secondary
 =================
+* Primary cluster cannot be removed from global DB

 1. Promote the secondary
 ------------------------

-* Select the secondary cluster
+* Select the PRIMARY cluster
 * Actions >> Remove from Global cluster

 2. Checkout the secondary cluster